DragonDiffusionbyBoyo/Story-Writer/README.md

 - Python 3.6+
 - Required libraries: `tkinter`, `requests`, `json`, `os`, `logging`, `langdetect`, `googletrans==3.1.0a0`
 - Ollama server running locally (`http://localhost:11434`)
+Get Ollama from HERE https://ollama.com/download download windows version as I have only tested this on windows.
+Once Ollama is installed do this
+Suggested model I have tested on is gemma3:27b so open command prompt and copy and paste this  ollama pull gemma3:27b

 Install dependencies:
 ```bash